Ph.D. in French with a Concentration in Comparative Literature and Society (sequential)

 REQUIREMENTS FOR THE M.PHIL.
-DEGREE in French and Romance Philology with a Concentration in Comparative Literature and Society:
+DEGREE in French with a Concentration in Comparative Literature and Society:

 Students are awarded the M.Phil. degree upon completion of six Residence Units and all departmental requirements for the Ph.D. except the dissertation.

-The requirements for the M. Phil. in French and Romance Philology with a concentration in comparative literature and society are the completion of five classes in the department of French and Romance Philology beyond the M.A., an “explication de texte” and an oral examination.
+The requirements for the M. Phil. in French with a Concentration in Comparative Literature and Society are the completion of five classes in the Department of French beyond the M.A., an “explication de texte” and an oral examination.
 Please keep in mind that these are required in addition to the requirements from ICLS (for ICLS course and language requirements, consult the ICLS website).

 Students must complete the requirements for and apply for the M.Phil.
-Degree in French and Romance Philology with a concentration in Comparative Literature and Society by the end of the eighth semester.
+Degree in French with a Concentration in Comparative Literature and Society by the end of the eighth semester.

-Distribution of classes for the M.Phil. in French and Romance Philology with a Concentration in Comparative Literature and Society.
+Distribution of classes for the M.Phil. in French with a Concentration in Comparative Literature and Society.

 - Practicum in French Language Pedagogy

-- Four elective classes in the Department of French and Romance Philology.
-These classes cannot be taken outside of the French department.
-One class might be taken for “R” credit.
+- Four elective classes in the Department of French.
+These classes cannot be taken outside of the French Department.
+One class may be taken for “R” credit.

-Additional requirements for the M.Phil. in French and Romance Philology with a Concentration in Comparative Literature and Society
+Additional requirements for the M.Phil. in French with a Concentration in Comparative Literature and Society

 Additional courses required by ICLS (consult ICLS website and with DGS in ICLS)